anonaddy/addy.io/source/_articles/aliases/creating-new-email-aliases.md

 ---

-## Option 1: Create standard aliases on the fly
+<h2 id="option-1-create-standard-aliases-on-the-fly">Option 1: Create standard aliases on the fly</h2>

 For [standard aliases](/help/what-are-the-different-kinds-of-aliases/), you do not need to open the create dialog first.
 Make up an address on **your** domain and use it wherever you would normally enter your email.